Old Mill Creek, IL

 Poverty & Diversity

-6.11% of the population for whom poverty status is determined in Old Mill Creek, IL (8 out of 131 people) live below the poverty line, a number that is approximately the same as the national average of N/A%.
+6.11% of the population for whom poverty status is determined in Old Mill Creek, IL (8 out of 131 people) live below the poverty line, a number that is lower than the national average of 12.4%.
 The largest demographic living in poverty are Females 55 - 64, followed by Females 75+ and then Males < 5.

 The most common racial or ethnic group living below the poverty line in Old Mill Creek, IL is White, followed by Black and Native American.